SynteLang/SynteLang/README.md

 ## Adding functions
 If you find yourself reusing the same chunk of code multiple times, it is possible to define a named function which will instantiate that chunk of code.
 To begin, type `[` followed by the new name.
 Then type the listing as normal and at the end type `]` (no operand) which will complete the function add.
 This function won't be saved on exit but may be used as you wish during the current session.
 To permanently save a function which you feel will be useful in future type `: fon` before exiting and it will be saved to the 'functions.json' file in the folder on exit from Syntə.
 To go back to ephemeral functions (useful for experimentation) type `: foff`.
 You may overwrite functions by typing in the same name.
-If the function has no operands type the "!" character before the name with no spaces to overwrite.
-Eg. `!blah [`
 The ability to make functions like this makes the language *extensible*, which means you are able to extend the language beyond what is written in this document.
 One of the project aims is to build up a library of abstractions in this way to make performance easier for beginners.
 However there is a limit to this, as just typing 'music' and stopping there would be quite boring!
 An *abstraction* means wrapping up a bit of code into something simple to make it easier to use, for example the term 'global apartheid' is an abstraction of a system and history that involves many many processes, interconnections, organisations, trade-misinvoicing etc.